johnwroge/DSA/README.md

 # Algorithms

 This repository contains solutions to various algorithm challenges organized by language.
-I plan on posting solutions more regularly as a reference and to help others prepare for technical interviews and DSA problem sets.
+I plan on posting solutions more regularly as a reference to help others prepare for technical interviews and DSA problem sets.

 ## Problem Solving Resources for DSA and Mathematics